Are you thinking of how to become a permanent resident in Canada (as a skilled immigrant)? This post is for you.

 Express Entry is also point-based as I earlier said, the more you have the better (except for age).
 Once you are over 29 years, you will begin to lose some points for every additional year from 30 years old.

 For the ECA, you may evaluate your highest degree alone (i.e if you have a Masters or PhD).
-If you already have one of the two (a Masters or PhD), you are only awarded points for the highest.
+If you already have one of the two (a Masters or PhD), you are only awarded points for the highest Degree.

-However, if you have a BSc and an additional recognized Certificate or Diploma, you may evaluate both for more points.
+However, if you only have a BSc, you can add an additional recognized Professional Certificate or Post-Graduate Diploma.
+When you evaluate your BSc with this, both will give you more points.
 It is regarded as “Two or more certificates, diplomas, or degrees.”
 One of these two must also be for a program of three or more years.

 If done together, you will NOT pay extra fees for evaluating more than one degree by any of the organizations.
 Educational Credential Assessment fees are flat rate.
 Extra cost could be the cost of sending your documents (i.e transcripts) to the designated organizations.

-Another additional information is for those who have Degrees regarded as “professional degree needed to practice in a licensed profession.”
+Another additional information is for those who have Degrees regarded as “professional degrees needed to practice in a licensed profession.”

 - Veterinary Medicine